home > core concepts > light gets brighter

 “IT IS proof of divine wisdom that, in keeping with Proverbs 4:18, the revealing of spiritual truths has taken place gradually by means of flashes of light.
 In the preceding article, we saw how this text was fulfilled in apostolic times.
 If the large body of Scriptural truth had been revealed all at once, it would have been both blinding and confusing—much like the effect of coming out of a dark cave into brilliant sunlight.
 Moreover, gradually revealed truth strengthens the faith of Christians in a continuous way.
 It makes ever brighter their hope and ever clearer the pathway they are to tread.”
 Watchtower 1995 May 15 p.15

-The Watchtower interprets the word "light" in Proverbs 4 as referring to Watchtower "doctrinal" understanding, yet this is simply done as justification for prior error.
-Aspects to consider are:
+The Watchtower interprets the word "light" in Proverbs 4 as referring to Watchtower "doctrinal" understanding, yet this is simply done as justification to change teachings.

 For thousands of years, people have understood Proverbs chapter 4 to be discussing behaviour, as is easily identifiable when reading the entire chapter in context.
 The verses surrounding 18 state: